 A report on Corporate Governance together with Auditors' Certificate as required underRegulation 34 of SEBI Listing Regulations forms part of this Annual Report.

-The Management Discussion & Analysis Report as required under Regulation 34 of SEBIListing Regulations is presented separately and forms part of this Report.
+The Management Discussion and Analysis Report as required under Regulation 34 of SEBIListing Regulations is presented separately and forms part of this Annual Report.

 BUSINESS RESPONSIBILITY REPORT

 A report in terms of Regulation 34 of the SEBI Listing Regulations on the businessresponsibility initiatives taken by the Company is presented separately and forms part ofthis Annual Report.

 The Company has established a Vigil Mechanism and Whistle Blower Policy to provide aframework for promoting responsible and secure whistle blowing and to provide a channel tothe employee(s) Directors and other stakeholders to report to the management concernsabout unethical behavior actual or suspected fraud or violation of the code of conduct orpolicy/ies of the Company.
 The details of said vigil mechanism is given in CorporateGovernance Report which forms part of this Annual Report.

 In terms of requirements prescribed under Section 178 ofthe Companies Act 2013 theCompany has framed a Nomination and Remuneration Policy for appointment and remunerationof the Directors Key Managerial Personnel and Senior Management (the "Policy").